Citation Best Practices

 Be consistent with your name when submitting research.
 If you have quite a common name, consider including your full middle name in publications.

 Use a standardized institutional affiliation and address, using no abbreviations.

 Include your institution, college, department, and zip code in the contact information when you submit papers for publication.
 Providing accurate contact details is essential so researchers can contact you directly for queries, further information, and discussions about the publication.
 This information also helps departments, colleges, and accrediting bodies accurately track publications.

 Make some key phrases of your study and repeat them in the abstract page of your paper.
 Since search engines and citation trackers search the abstract of your article, the repetition of keywords increases the chance of your paper being retrieved more easily.

 In an age of search engines and academic database searching, keywords in your publications are critical.
-Keywords and phrases in the paper’s title and abstract are also useful for search purposes.
-Using keywords in the URL of scientific web pages can also help readers easily determine the subject matter of the paper.
+Keywords and phrases in the paper’s title and abstract are also helpful for search purposes.
+Using keywords in the URL of scientific web pages can also help readers quickly determine the subject matter of the paper.

 Add the unique phrase to all publications and use it consistently.

 High-impact factor journals

 The most effective strategy to increase citation rates is publishing in a journal with a higher impact factor.
 Journals that focus on website optimization may enhance your citations indirectly.
 Submitting a paper to a special journal issue increases the likelihood that others in your field will read it.

 Make your research easy to find, especially for online searchers – Open Access.